faraz2022skipq/AWS-Cloud-Journey/Sprint2/README.md

 ## AWS DynamoDB
 Amazon DynamoDB is a fully managed, serverless, key-value NoSQL database designed to run high-performance applications at any scale.

+## AWS SNS
+Amazon Simple Notification Service (SNS) sends notifications two ways, A2A and A2P.
+A2A provides allows it to talk to other services while A2P functionality lets you send messages to your customers with SMS texts, push notifications, and email.